- What’s On

 The unique musical environment in which choristers are based, and the opportunity to study an instrument with Chetham’s staff, gives them a strong foundation from which to continue as musicians when they reach Year 8.

-New arrangements from 2017 mean that choristers may, aged 13, re-audition for the Cathedral choir.
+Our arrangements mean that choristers may, aged 13, re-audition for the Cathedral choir.
 Both girls, and boys whose voices are ready to sing lower parts, may then be retained by the Cathedral as young ‘Choral scholars’ alongside the professional Lay Clerks.
 Choristers aged 13+ will continue to enjoy a bespoke timetable integrating their rehearsals at the Cathedral with a musical and academic education, including a second instrumental study at the School, and will contribute to the School’s Chamber Choirs and other vocal ensembles.

 Choristers who are successful at re-audition will enjoy the same fee arrangements as younger choristers, up to Year 11.